 Principles and technologies for developing regenerative therapies.
 Fundamental labs in molecular, cellular, and tissue regenerative engineering.
-Prerequisites: 346 or 349; BIOL SCI 215 or 216.
-May be taken concurrently with 349.
+Prerequisites: 346 or 349 (349 may be taken concurrently); BIOL SCI 215 or 219.

 BMD ENG 365-0 Control of Human Limbs and Their Artificial Replacements Human movement, biomechanics, skeletal and muscular anatomy, comparative anatomy, muscle physiology, and locomotion.
 Engineering design of artificial limbs.
 Prerequisite: senior standing with engineering or physical science background.